Muon Tomography sites for Colombian volcanoes: Discussion and Conclusions

-As we have mentioned before, most of the previous muography studied volcanoes --Mount Asama \cite{Tanaka2007} in Japan; Puy de D\^ome \cite{NoliEtal2017} in France; Mont Etna \cite{CarboneEtal2014} in Italy; La Soufuriere\cite{LesparreEtal2012} in Guadalupe, just to mention the most significant studies-- are topographically isolated with relatively accessible observation points.
-There are not surrounding geological structures screening the scarce high energy horizontal muons.
-But Colombia is very different, most of the active volcanoes are along the Cordillera Central, surrounded by higher altitudes shielding cosmic ray flux over the volcanoes.
-Therefore, we developed a methodology to identify possible feasible candidates and only Cerro Mach\'in emerges as a possibility.
+As we have mentioned before, most of the previous muography studied volcanoes --Mount Asama \cite{TanakaEtal2007} in Japan; Puy de D\^ome \cite{NoliEtal2017} in France; Mount Etna \cite{CarboneEtal2014} in Italy; La Soufuriere\cite{LesparreEtal2012,LesparreEtal2012B} in Guadalupe, to mention the most relevant studies-- are topographically isolated with a relatively good and accessible observation points.
+None are surrounded by geological structures screening the scarce high energy horizontal muons.
+However, Colombia --and surely all other Andean volcanoes-- is very different; most of the active volcanoes are along the Cordillera Central, surrounded by higher altitudes shielding cosmic ray flux.
+Therefore, we developed a methodology to identify the most feasible candidates, and only Cerro Mach\'{\i}n emerged as a possibility.

-Instead of using phenomenological and pseudo-empirical formulas to estimate the background flux at the volcano site (see \cite{Tanaka2007} and references therein), we proceed to simulate its spectrum and composition, at each particular geographical site with two standard astroparticle tools: {\sc Corsika} and {\sc Magnetocosmics}.
-We found that incident muons range from 0.1 GeV/c to 10 TeV, and the flux of high energy muons is very feeble:$\approx$ 10 muons per square meter per day at zenith angles $\theta \approx 82-84$.
+Instead of using phenomenological and pseudo-empirical formulas to estimate the background flux at the volcano site (see \cite{TanakaEtal2007} and references therein), we proceeded to simulate its spectrum and composition, at each particular geographical location, with two standard astroparticle tools: {\sc Corsika} and {\sc Magnetocosmics}.
+We found that incident muons range from $0.1$ GeV/c to $10$ TeV, and the flux of high energy muons is very feeble:$\approx$ 10 muons per square meter per day at zenith angles $\theta \approx 82^\circ-84^\circ$.

+With the above simulation as an input, and including precise topographical information, we calculate the propagation of muons through the geological edifice and determine the emerging muon flux that could be detected at several particular observation points around the volcano (see figure \ref{ParticleTrajectories}).

+We have simulated more than $50$ days of muon flux to estimate the minimum time needed to obtain a flux of $100$ muons per pixel and found out that we require at least three months of data acquisition to explore the Mach\'{\i}n dome (depending on the observation point) at a depth of $\approx 110$m.

-With the above simulation as an input, and including a precise topographical information, we calculate the propagation of muon through the geological edifice and determine the emerging muon flux that could be detected at several particular observation points around the volcano.
-Then, to discriminate density variations of the 10\%, we evaluate time exposures of our hybrid instrument as a function of the acceptance.
-With these preliminary results and by considering the standard configuration of our telescope, we have estimated observation time lapses from 2 days to 125 days at the upper $114$\,m of the volcano edifice to significatively observe differences of $10$\% in the averaged density.
+Then, to discriminate density variations of $10$\%, we evaluated time exposures for our hybrid instrument as function of the acceptance.
+With these preliminary simulation results and by considering the standard configuration of our telescope, we have estimated time intervals between $100$ to $125$ days for the upper end ($114-150$\,m) of the volcano edifice.
+These results were recently reconfirmed using more precise muon underground propagation codes \cite{Kudryavtsev2009,MossEtal2018}.